samuelm2/Nvidia-Notify/README.md

 You will also need to install your pip dependencies with pip3 instead of pip like so:

 ```
-pip3 install twilio
 pip3 install -r requirements.txt
 ```

-Do this for all the pip dependencies

 ##### MacOS Gecko Driver Security